Home / Information / What Is A Non-Fault Accident?

 How Non-Fault Accidents Are Determined

-Insurers decide fault based on evidence, such as:
+Insurers usually decide fault by looking at evidence such as:

-Sometimes liability is clear (for example, many rear-end shunts).
+Sometimes liability is clear, for example with many rear-end shunts.

-Other times it’s messy, and you might see split liability (like 50/50) if both sides share some blame.
+Other times it is less straightforward, and you might see split liability, such as 50/50, if both sides are considered partly responsible.

 When Your Insurer Investigates Whose Fault It Was

-Once you notify your insurer, they’ll ask for your version of events and any proof you have.
+Once you notify your insurer, they will usually ask for your version of events and any proof you have.

-If liability is disputed, it can take longer, and some outcomes (like your excess refund or your NCD being “confirmed”) may not happen until recovery is settled.
+If liability is disputed, it can take longer, and some outcomes, such as an excess refund or your NCD position being confirmed, may not happen until recovery is settled.

 Will a Non-Fault Claim Affect My Insurance Premium?